hetu-script/hetu-script/docs/docs/docs/en-US/module/index.md

 # Module

-Hetu script codes are a batch of **HTSource** files organized in the form of **HTModule**.
-If a module contains import statement, the parser will try to fetch another module content by the import path through the **HTResourceContext**.
+Hetu script codes are a batch of **HTSource** files.
+If a source contains import statement, the parser will try to fetch another source content by the import path through the **HTResourceContext**.
 The default **HTResourceContext** provided by the Interpreter is **HTOverlayContext**, it will not handle physical files and you need to manually add String content into the context for modules to import from.

 ## Source type